Physics-constrained, low-dimensional models for MHD: First-principles and data-driven approaches: Conclusions

 In regards to the curse of dimensionality, the SINDy library grows combinatorially with the number of state variables and the optimization problem can become very ill-conditioned and computationally intensive.
 Even for the relatively modest candidate library used in the present work, limited to quadratic polynomials, the size scales as $\mathcal{O}(r^3)$ because $Q^0_{ijk}$ is a three index tensor.
 However, there is recent work utilizing low-rank tensor decompositions to significantly reduce memory usage and computational latency~\cite{gelss2019multidimensional}.
 There has also been considerable recent progress in the modeling of turbulent systems that exhibit broadband turbulence, which generally require a prohibitive number of modes to faithfully reconstruct the field.
-New new approaches bypass this requirement by using stochastic techniques~\cite{boninsegna2018sparse,callaham2020nonlinear,bruckner2020inferring}.
-Finally, extrapolation beyond the training set is a central challenge for all machine learning techniques.
+New approaches bypass this requirement by using stochastic techniques~\cite{boninsegna2018sparse,callaham2020nonlinear,bruckner2020inferring} or finding new data-driven closures for the Navier-Stokes equations~\cite{beetham2020formulating,zucatti2021data}.
+Finally, extrapolation beyond the training set is a central challenge for all machine learning techniques and this issue is primarily addressed in system identification methods by additional steps to mitigate overfitting, such as the additional of a sparsity-promoting regularizer in the optimization problem.

-In conclusion, we have introduced a novel reduced-order modeling framework for plasma systems that is both data-driven and physics-constrained.
-This framework enables the data-driven identification of sparse, nonlinear reduced-order models that preserve global conservation laws, efficiently compute, and accurately forecast.
-We demonstrated the effectiveness of this approach for 3D isothermal Hall-MHD simulations of a self-organized plasma.
-This framework may be used more broadly for discovering low-dimensional models, forecasting, or real-time control of complex plasmas.
 Lastly, to promote reproducible research, the python code used for this analysis can be found at \url{https://github.com/akaptano/POD-Galerkin_MHD}.
 The results presented below have also been incorporated into an advanced example of the PySINDy software package~\cite{silva2020pysindy}.